safwankdb/petyr/README.md

  [ 2.
 0. 4.   ]
  [ 0.
 0. 1.   ]])
 ```

+### Chaining Transforms
 Multiple transforms can be multiplied together.
+This is a **non-commutative** operation.
+Here b will be applied before a.
 ```python
 a = Affine()
 a.translate(2,3)